imsoumya18/upsc_bot/README.md

 **JUST ADD THIS BOT TO YOUR SERVER & TYPE<br>`--hindu` FOR DAILY THE HINDU NEWSPAPER<br>`--vision` FOR MONTHLY Vision IAS CURRENT AFFAIRS<br>`--next` FOR MONTHLY NEXT IAS MCQ<br>`--help` FOR HELP<br>LET'S WORK SMARTER, NOT ONLY HARDER!!😎**

-**CURRENTLY, THE BOT IS SENDING THE HINDU DAILY AUTOMATICALLY WITHOUT THE NEED OF ANY COMMAND @7:00 AM IST TO SOME SPECIFIC CHANNELS WHICH ARE ENROLLED.
-TO ENROLL YOUR CHANNEL FOR THIS DAILY AUTOMATIC SCHEDULE, SEND ME YOUR CHANNEL ID VIA MAIL(soumyadeep184@gmail.com).**
+**CURRENTLY, THE BOT IS SENDING THE HINDU DAILY, VISION IAS & NEXT IAS CURRENT AFFAIRS MONTHLY AUTOMATICALLY WITHOUT THE NEED OF ANY COMMAND @7:20 AM IST TO SOME SPECIFIC CHANNELS WHICH ARE ENROLLED.
+TO ENROLL YOUR CHANNEL FOR THIS AUTOMATIC SCHEDULE, TYPE `--add_hindu`, `--add_vision`, `--add_next` FOR THE HINDU, VISION IAS, NEXT IAS RESPECTIVELY.**

-Don't know how to get channel ID?
-Don't worry.
-Find it [here.](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

-**MONTHLY SCHEDULING FOR YOJANA MAGAZINE IS NOW IN BETA MODE, YOU ALL WILL BE NOTIFIED ONCE IT'S RELEASED.**

-To add the bot to your server, click [here.](https://discord.com/api/oauth2/authorize?client_id=842376092505473074&permissions=534723946560&scope=bot)
+To add the bot to your server, click [here.](https://discord.com/api/oauth2/authorize?client_id=842376092505473074&permissions=534723950656&scope=bot)

 ***जय हिन्द***